xpack/vscode-xpack-extension-ts/README.md

 but with some care can also be used with legacy tools like autotools and make.

-Future versions of the xPack Build Framework are planned to include an integrated build system generator, similar to that used in Eclipse CDT.
+Future versions of the xPack Reproducible Build Framework are planned to include an integrated build system generator, similar to that used in Eclipse CDT.